-At Fremont College, we understand how important it is to gain a quality education in a timely manner in order to pursue your career.
+At Fremont University, we understand how important it is to gain a quality education in a timely manner in order to pursue your career.
 As a result, we have designed our Paralegal Studies Program to cater directly to your needs as you move forward in this profession.
 Our program is designed to teach quality content efficiently and effectively so that you are appropriately equipped to enter your career path to becoming a Paralegal.

 As the American legal system evolves through time, we recognize that a lot can change in the developments of new cases and laws.
 Due to this, we have established a Program Advisory Committee which meets quarterly to discuss new precedents and update the curriculum accordingly.
 Since the Advisory Committee is constantly reassessing content, you can rest assured that your Paralegal Studies degree will supply you with current information so that you are properly equipped to start the job of your choosing as soon as you graduate.